 Grace Siqi Chen (Intern Therapist)

 Grace Chen (she/her/hers) is an Intern Therapist at The Center for Growth from June 2023 to June 2024.
-Lucia is working towards a Master’s in Mental Health Counseling from the University of Pennsylvania’s Graduate School of Education.
+Grace is working towards a Master’s in Mental Health Counseling from the University of Pennsylvania’s Graduate School of Education.
 Previously Grace has worked in the financial services industry for about four years with a master’s degree in Accounting from George Washington University and a bachelor’s degree in Economics from Lafayette College.
 Prior to her work with the Center for Growth, Grace completed her first-year internship in family therapy, working with children, adolescents, and families by providing CBT and behavioral therapy services.
 Grace works with clients in a variety of areas, including trauma, life transitions, eating disorders, self-esteem and self-love, depression, anxiety, relationship issues, grief & loss, and so on.

 Grace, having lived in the United States for over 14 years, has successfully assimilated her Asian background into American culture.
 This unique perspective enables her to incorporate culturally responsive therapy into her practice, ensuring a more empathetic and tailored approach to her clients’ diverse needs.
 By integrating her bicultural understanding, Grace can recognize and address the specific challenges that individuals from different cultural backgrounds may face.
 This includes navigating issues related to acculturation, identity, and intergenerational conflicts.
 Grace's ability to draw from her own experiences and respect the cultural values of her clients allows her to create a therapeutic environment that fosters trust, understanding, and growth.
 In doing so, she can better serve clients from various cultural backgrounds, promoting inclusivity and enhancing the overall effectiveness of her therapeutic interventions.